TeamRoboManipal25/Task3-Machine_Learning/README.md

 # 📄 Task Description

+👉 One PDF guides will be provided:
+- [Second Year Pdf](task3_second_year.pdf) → Contains the questions regarding Linear and Logistic Regression.

 For this task, you will practice implementing Machine Learning algorithms from scratch using **NumPy**, loading and preprocessing data using **Pandas**, and visualizing results using **Matplotlib**.